Last Updated on April 26, 2022 by Rei Garnet

-Also, rabbits that are fed large amounts of fatty and starchy food like macadamia nuts could lead to digestive distress like diarrhea, fatty liver disease, and GI stasis.
-It could also lead to obesity, especially to rabbits who are confined in small cages all day without access to regular exercise.
+Also, rabbits that are fed large amounts of fatty and starchy foods like macadamia nuts could experience digestive distress like diarrhea, fatty liver disease, and GI stasis.

 If your rabbit is exhibiting signs of digestive distress, immediately bring them to a veterinarian.